 But what about the other couple hundred?
-The MANY that were just discovered within the past couple decades?
+The many that were just discovered within the past couple of decades?

 This article doesn’t touch on CBD and THC’s supporting cast, but, rather, focuses on the rock stars of the ensemble, that being, THC and CBD.